ahsankoushik/nodeFileApi/README.md

 ### After cloning the repo

-Fist thing we need is redis
+First thing we need is redis
 ```bash
 # for docker run inside the project
 docker compose up -d